Protorhus longifolia

-Protorhus longifolia, the red beech, is a medium to large, mostly dioecious species of tree in the family Anacardiaceae.
+Protorhus longifolia, commonly known as red beech, is a medium to large, mostly dioecious species of tree in the family Anacardiaceae.
 It is native to South Africa and Eswatini, where it occurs in well-watered situations from coastal elevations to 1,250 m.
 The leafy, evergreen trees have rounded crowns and usually grow between 6 and 10 m tall, but regularly taller in forest.

 Range

 In South Africa they occur from the Eastern Cape to Limpopo.
 In Eswatini it is present in the western uplands, and in the Lebombo regions.
 They occur in coastal, scarp and mistbelt forests, rock outcrops, escarpments, riparian fringes, or in woodland.

 Bole and branches

 The bole is up to 1 m in diameter in forest.
 The bark of a young tree is smooth and brown, but becomes darker and rough with age.
 The branches have a rough texture and retain leaf scars.
 They exude a sticky milky sap when broken.